Learn what our surgeons do that is Different from most Tummy Tucks

 In 2006, Dr. Gutowski developed a modification to the drainless tummy tuck in Glenview by using new sutures which allowed him to do the procedure faster than before.
 He published his technique in 2009 and has been asked to lecture on his technique to teach other plastic surgeons.

 Illustration of Dr. Gutowski’s technique of using internal absorbable barbed sutures to eliminate drains as part of the No-Drain Tummy Tuck

 What is a Rapid Recovery & Enhanced Recovery Tummy Tuck?

 Fear of pain after surgery is normal.
-During a tummy tuck, most of the discomfort comes from the muscle tightening, and not from the skin incisions.
-To reduce the discomfort after a tummy tuck and allow for an earlier return to activity, Dr. Gutowski uses these techniques as part of his procedure:
+During a tummy tuck in Glenview, most of the discomfort comes from the muscle tightening, and not from the skin incisions.
+To reduce the discomfort after a tummy tuck and allow for an earlier return to activity, our surgeons use these techniques as part of his procedure:

 Example of ultrasound guided TAP block for long-lasting pain reduction.
 The anesthetic is placed exactly where the nerves are so pain signals to the brain are blocked.

 360 Degree Liposuction with Tummy Tuck